 This post covers how to visit St. Peter’s Basilica in Vatican City, including tips on avoiding crowds, how to reach the dome, how to see the Pope as well as visit the Vatican’s necropolis.
-Be sure to also check out our guide on how to visit the Vatican Museums and the Sistine Chapel.

 - Plan Your Visit